 n the 1980s, disco queen Donna Summer sang the praises of a blue-collar woman in the hit tune “She Works Hard for the Money.”
 If the song were to be updated for this decade, it might morph into an ode to the hardworking women and men of Texas.

-A new study from personal finance website WalletHub puts Texas at No. 5 among the hardest-working states, down one spot from No. 4 in last year's study.
-Ahead of Texas are, in descending order, Alaska, North Dakota, Nebraska, and South Dakota.
+A new ranking from personal finance website WalletHub puts Texas at No. 5 among the hardest-working states.
+The Lone Star State repeated its fifth-place showing from last year.
+In the 2022 study, Texas is preceded by North Dakota, Alaska, Nebraska, and South Dakota.
 The slackers, it appears, are in bottom-ranked New Mexico.

 WalletHub evaluated each state based on 10 metrics.
 In the Labor Day-timed study, Texas earned an especially high mark for the average number of hours worked per week (ranked fourth).In July 2022, nearly 14.6 million people were part of the state’s civilian workforce (which excludes active-duty military personnel), according to the U.S. Bureau of Labor Statistics.
 That month, the state’s unemployment rate stood at 4 percent.

 In a news release touting the July 2022 job numbers for Texas, Gov. Greg Abbott highlighted the state’s “young, skilled, diverse, and growing workforce.”

 “Texas jobs are booming, and more Texans are working than ever before as we again break all previous records for total jobs,” Abbott says.
 “Despite the economic challenges job creators are facing across the nation, businesses are investing with confidence in the Lone Star State because we’ve built a framework that allows free enterprise to flourish and hardworking Texans to succeed.”